Statewide mask mandate for Pennsylvania schools takes effect | Times Leader

 He said details were still being worked out.

-The mandate is being challenged in court by the Republican leader of the state Senate and a group of parents.
+The mandate is being by the Republican leader of the state Senate and a group of parents.

 The coronavirus has already forced districts to quarantine students just days and weeks into the new school year.
-In the Tunkhannock Area School District, in northeastern Pennsylvania, school buildings were shut down Tuesday and students had to learn remotely amid 21 confirmed infections and 27 probable infections.
+In the Tunkhannock Area School District, in northeastern Pennsylvania, Tuesday and students had to learn remotely amid 21 confirmed infections and 27 probable infections.

+Rubinkam reported from northeastern Pennsylvania.
+Associated Press reporter Marc Levy in Harrisburg contributed to this report.